 Yurt camping is available year-round by reservation, and the park boasts some of the most comfortable, ultra-modern setups around.
 Far from roughing it, these yurts sleep up to six with amenities that include thermostat-controlled heat, electricity, pinewood floors, a microwave and fridge.
 Ouray’s hot springs are perfect for soothing muscles after a day of exploring.

 Mueller State Park

-The park’s winter trail system offers snowshoers and cross-country skiers diverse routes that span from gradual one-mile loops to steeper seven-mile treks.
+The park’s winter trail system offers snowshoers and cross-country skiers diverse routes that span from gradual 1-mile loops to steeper 7-mile treks.
 A winter-sports enthusiast’s playground, sledding, tubing, skiing and snowboarding are easily accessible on three designated hills.